 Sufferers of Parkinson’s disease experience a number of symptoms related to the deterioration of nerve cells, which are no longer capable of producing sufficient levels of an important neurotransmitter, dopamine.
 Symptoms include;

 - Stiffness in arms and legs

 - Trembling of jaw, face, arms, legs, and hands

 Parkinson’s is often related to genetic factors, but inheritance is not necessarily evident in all cases.
 Certain chemicals that the person has been exposed to over a period of time may also be a causative factor in developing Parkinson’s.

-It is unlikely that a one off use of Paraquat would cause someone to develop Parkinson’s.
-Like many diseases caused by potent chemicals, the longer the exposure, the greater the chance of developing the disease.
+It is unlikely that a one-off use of the Paraquat would cause enough herbicide toxicity to develop Parkinson’s.
+Like many diseases caused by dangerous chemicals, the longer the exposure, the greater the chance of developing the disease.